JeremyMCastillo/Notes/Obsidian Usage/Bryan Jenks Comprehensive Obsidian Usage.md

 # Overview
 Bryan Jenks is a programmer and expert note-taker that uses Obsidian.md to organize his thoughts.
 He uses concepts of [[Zettelkasten]] and [[Evergreen Notes]] to build is interconnected network of thoughts and notes.

+It's not about "How do I search for this data" it's about "How am I going to stumble upon this data?" which is achieved through heavy linking.
 # Note Taking Rules
 ## Link always
 Note taking is most important when you can link your thoughts and ideas together.